This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Peripheral neuropathy is a condition that affects how your nerves work.
-Nerves carry information from your brain to your body.
-The information does not transfer along your nerves correctly when you have neuropathy.
-When you have peripheral neuropathy, the nerves in your legs, arms, feet, or hands are affected.
+Peripheral neuropathy is a condition that affects nerves in your arms, legs, hands, or feet.
 It also may affect your organs, such as your lungs, stomach, bladder, or genitals.
-This condition may go away on its own or you may always have it.
+Peripheral neuropathy can affect the nerves that allow you to move or to feel objects.
+It also may affect nerves that control your body functions, such as digestion or urination.
+This condition may go away on its own, or you may always have it.

 - Your pain is severe.

 - You have trouble having sex.

 - You have questions or concerns about your condition or care.

 - Prescription pain medicine may be given.
 Ask your healthcare provider how to take this medicine safely.
 Some prescription pain medicines contain acetaminophen.
 Do not take other medicines that contain acetaminophen without talking to your healthcare provider.
 Too much acetaminophen may cause liver damage.
 Prescription pain medicine may cause constipation.
 Ask your healthcare provider how to prevent or treat constipation.

 - Antiseizure medicine also helps with nerve pain.

 - Take your medicine as directed.
 Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
 Tell him of her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.